waimea-hwstringer/level-3-programming-assessment/docs/test-results.md

 ---

-## Disabled Buttons Can't Be CLicked
+## Disabled Buttons Can't Be Clicked

 When a button gets disabled, it should be greyed out.
 Clicking it will not do anything.